adriandrr/ERMA/README.md

-# EpicPCR Sequencing Analysis Pipeline
+# ERMA - epicPCR Resistome-Microbiome Analyzer

 This pipeline is designed to process sequencing reads obtained from epicPCR experiments, linking antimicrobial resistance (AMR) genes with 16S rRNA genes.
 The pipeline uses **Snakemake** to manage the workflow and integrates tools for downloading necessary databases, running sequence alignments, filtering, and generating visual reports.